cs8903-fall-2025/project/README.md

 Details coming soon

 - Cloudflare Pages should be super flexible for hosting both the app and the website
-- Cloudflare Page [supports monorepos](https://developers.cloudflare.com/pages/configuration/monorepos/) like this one
+- Cloudflare Pages [supports monorepos](https://developers.cloudflare.com/pages/configuration/monorepos/) like this one

 ## Troubleshooting